Small Guild, Riga

-The Small Guild (Mazā ģilde) is a building situated in Riga, Latvia, at 3/5 Amatu Street.
-The building was erected in the years 1864—66 after a project by architect Johann Felsko in Neo-Gothic style.
+The Small Guild (Mazā ģilde) is a building located in Riga, Latvia, at 3/5 Amatu iela in Old Riga.
+It was built in 1864—66 after a project by architect Johann Felsko in Neo-Gothic style, replacing an older building located in the same spot until 1863.
+The building was the meeting hall of the Riga Small Guild (Riga Craftsmen Guild), a fraternal organization of certified craftsmen in Riga which was active from 1352 to 1936.